Xuankang-ZHAO/Xuankang-ZHAO.github.io/_pages/about.md

 ### PhD student at The Shanghai Jiao Tong University(SJTU)
 &emsp;

-I am currently a PhD student at Shanghai Jiao Tong University advised by Prof.Weifeng He.
+I am currently a PhD student at The Shanghai Jiao Tong University advised by Prof.Weifeng He.
 I have general reasearch interests in VLSI design and efficient AI systems.

 **Email:** xuankang_zhao@sjtu.edu.cn **(preferred)**  **or** xuankang724@gmail.com